 Less pain.
 That is what I needed.
 Even in the immediate aftermath of my public humiliation, I was thinking about how I could ease my own pain.
 As I fell deeper and deeper into that hole of self-pity, my only thoughts were of myself.
 Not of my wife, three young sons, or several hundred people who called me pastor, it was personal pain-management that was on my mind.

-As I thought of my wife and sons, and the joy that comes from being loved, I took the 7mm shells and threw them out into the three foot deep snow that covered the ground in the dark timber at 10,000 feet.
-The next morning I packed a light pack and my cell phone and climbed a 12,000 ridge to check my phone messages.
+As I thought of my wife and sons, and the joy that comes from being loved, I took the 7mm shells and threw them out into the three foot deep snow that covered the ground in the dark timber.
+The next morning I packed a light pack and my cell phone and climbed a 12,000-foot ridge to check my phone messages.
 There were about ten.
 Not all of them were civil.
 There was a worried and plaintive one from my wife, begging me to call her.
 There were several from angry people.
 But there was a message from my father that changed everything.

 When I listened to his message, I could hear the wind blowing in the receiver of his cell phone and he was breathing hard.
 Here is his message:

 “Son, I know that if you don’t want to be found, I will never find you.
 But I just wanted you to know that I am up here, walking these ridges looking for you.
 I love you, son.”

 Above tree line, I sat down beside a cairn, a pile of stones, and wept.
 My tears froze to my cheeks and sent a chill down to my bones.

 I went down the mountain and packed up my camp and walked to the trailhead.
 As I drove away, I saw my father driving up in his truck.
 I unzipped the window to my jeep and asked him what he was doing.
 He said that he had come up every day—looking for me.
 I told him I was going home to see if I still had a wife.
 He asked if I wanted him to go with me to meet her and I allowed that I did.
 He followed me the two hour drive to Littleton.